-Entry level: will consider the theoretical aspects of the issue to make the audience more familiar with cyber security.
-The course will cover the basic introduction to cyber security at the concept of the Cyber-MAR.
-This will lead to raise awareness among identified users (very large audience) and provide the participant with the opportunity to understand cyber security threats and the basic concepts for reducing risk in the maritime sector.
+The Cyber-MAR course will cover the basic introduction to cyber security according to the concept of the Cyber-MAR.
+This will lead to raise awareness among identified users (a very large audience) and provide the participant with the opportunity to understand cyber security threats and the basic concepts for reducing risk in the maritime sector.

-Mid-level: Will cover users with more familiarization with the topic and that are enthusiastic to promote further their knowledge and skills to a higher level.
-The course aims to provide an overview of cybersecurity risks in the maritime domain, introduce the Cyber-MAR concept and its related platform.
+Mid-level: Will make the users more familiar with the topic, especially those that are enthusiastic to promote their knowledge and skills and bring it to a higher level.
+The course aims to provide an overview of cybersecurity risks in the maritime domain, as well as to introduce the Cyber-MAR concept and its related platform.

 Advanced level: Will be useful for Users who are already equipped with high IT security skills, as well as practical experience.
 These specialists may work in senior positions in IT departments.
-The course in this level will provide a more detailed overview of cybersecurity risks, as well as help to determine how effective risk assessments will be in reducing threats and vulnerabilities in the maritime sector by fully exploiting the Cyber-MAR approach.
+The course in this level will provide a more detailed overview of cybersecurity risks, as well as help to determine what the effective risk assessments will be in reducing threats and vulnerabilities in the maritime sector by fully exploiting the Cyber-MAR approach.